 - This study proved that cold factory workers who spend around 3.5 hours per day in a cold room had lower testosterone levels.

 All these studies are proving one thing, chilling your balls is bad for your testosterone and sperm production.
 In these studies, it has also proven that reduce in temperature increases cortisol levels.

 Cortisol is testosterone public enemy number 1.
 The more cortisol we produce the less testosterone we will produce.
 If one hormone increases the other decreases.

 As discussed above, heat exposure is bad so avoid having warm baths and very hot showers.
-And obviously avoid extreme cold temperatures which may have a negative impact on your cortisol levels, high cortisol levels is what we want to avoid.
+And obviously avoid extremely cold temperatures which may have a negative impact on your cortisol levels, high cortisol levels are what we want to avoid.
 To keep your testis healthy and sperm production at a healthy level I suggest reading this post (10 Ways To Increase Semen Volume And Quality).